kyma-project/test-infra/docs/prow/migration-guide.md

 ### Review and merge your PR

 After your PR is reviewed and approved, merge the changes to the `test-infra` repository.
-The job configuration is automatically applied on the Prow production cluster. `config_updater` configured in the `prow/plugins.yaml` file adds a comment to the PR:
+The job configuration is automatically applied on the Prow production cluster.
+The `config_updater` plugin configured in the `prow/plugins.yaml` file adds a comment to the PR:

 ![msg](./assets/msg-updated-config.png).